fedspendingtransparency/data-act-broker-backend/README.md

 The U.S. Department of the Treasury is building a suite of open-source tools to help federal agencies comply with the [DATA Act](http://fedspendingtransparency.github.io/about/ "Federal Spending Transparency Background") and to deliver the resulting standardized federal spending information back to agencies and to the public.

 One of these tools is the Data Broker.
-The Broker ingests federal spending data from agency award and financial systems, validates it, and standardizes it against the [common DATA Act model](http://fedspendingtransparency.github.io/data-model/ "data model").
+The Broker ingests federal spending data from agency award and financial systems, validates it, and standardizes it against the [Governmentwide Spending Data Model](http://fedspendingtransparency.github.io/data-model/ "data model").
 Treasury will make a hosted version of the Broker freely available to agencies.
 Alternately, agencies can take this code and run the Broker locally.

 The Broker contains: